JsFlo/CapsNet/README.md

 After running the training script the output should be a **checkpoint file** in the directory specified.

 #### Example
-`train.py --checkpoint_path=./my_checkpoints --checkpoint_name=my_awesome_checkpoint`
+`python train.py --checkpoint_path=./my_checkpoints --checkpoint_name=my_awesome_checkpoint`

 **IMPORTANT**
 So the path to our checkpoint is `./my_checkpoints/my_awesome_checkpoint` but if you look in the folder you'll see there's not **a** file with that name.
 ```
-tree example
+.
+└── my_checkpoints
+    ├── checkpoint
+    ├── my_awesome_checkpoint.data-00000-of-00001
+    ├── my_awesome_checkpoint.index
+    └── my_awesome_checkpoint.meta

 ```

-Tensorflow exports checkpoints like this and it is used to separate the graph from the real values but the only thing we need to worry about is that when we are **passing** the **checkpoint file** to the other scripts we need to just reference the model name.
+Tensorflow exports checkpoints like this and it is used to separate the graph from the actual values but the only thing we need to worry about is that when we are **passing** the **checkpoint file** to the other scripts we need to just reference the model name.

 **So don't do this**
 ```
-someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.data--00
+someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.data-00000-of-00001
-someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.labe
+someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.index
-someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.3rd
+someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.meta
 someScriptThatNeedsCheckpoints --model_path=./my_checkpoints/my_awesome_checkpoint.
 ```
 **Do this**